fin-ger/logitech-m720-config/README.md

 ## Check your configuration

-Use `xev | grep button` to monitor your changes to your mouse button mapping.
+Use `xev -event button` to monitor your changes to your mouse button mapping.

 # How to Get Gestures On Linux?